arats-io/zuffy/README.md

 2023 Nov 5th Sun 22:33:05.477603
 ```
-IMPORTANT: As the zip is embeded is affecting the binary size.
+IMPORTANT: As the zip is embeded do affect the binary size.
 Zip(and gziped) is having 144KB.

 - [x] *nix systems
 - [ ] windows systems